-Most of our gear was in dry bags but Nancy hadn’t put away her best camera and lens before we started the crossing.
+Most of our gear was in dry bags, but Nancy hadn’t put away her best camera and lens before starting the crossing.
 From the water, we righted the canoe, rounded up and returned most of our gear to the canoe, and from inside the waterlogged canoe, paddled or swam to shallower water west of Atsena Otie Key.
-There we could stand up and touch bottom, bail out the canoe, and continue to the Cedar Key harbor.
-From there, we immediately called Canon to see how best we could preserve the equipment.
+There, we could stand up and touch bottom, bail out the canoe, and continue to the Cedar Key harbor.
+Then, we immediately called Canon to see how best to preserve the equipment.
 They said we didn’t need to do anything except mail it to them so they could take care of it.
 But they couldn’t.
 We had to buy a new Canon EOS 7D body and 100-400mm zoom lens.
 Oww.

-At Lake Kissimmee State Parkofficial website, there is the Buster Island Loop Paddling Trail, which winds over eleven miles.
-Nancy has brought her school camping club here before and they have canoed this trail.
-We planned to follow our traditional routine of launching just west of the bridge to the cow camp, heading west along Zipprer Canal into Lake Rosalie, then south to Rosalie Creek, where we paddle to Tiger Lake, then east-northeast to Tiger Creek.
+At Lake Kissimmee State Park (official website), there is the Buster Island Loop Paddling Trail, which winds over eleven miles.
+Nancy has brought her school camping club here before, and they have canoed this trail.
+We planned to follow our traditional routine of launching just west of the bridge to the cow camp, heading west along Zipprer Canal into Lake Rosalie, then south to Rosalie Creek.
+Next, we paddle to Tiger Lake, then east-northeast to Tiger Creek.

-Tiger Creek leads to Lake Kissimmee, and then it’s a shorter paddle northwest to the east entrance to the Zipprer Canal.
-From there, the journey ends at the State Park Marina, just a short hike around the water structure from the starting point.
+Tiger Creek then leads to Lake Kissimmee, and from there, it’s a shorter paddle northwest to the east entrance to the Zipprer Canal.
+The journey then ends at the State Park Marina, just a short hike around the water structure from the starting point.

-Since we’ve owned this new canoe, I’ve had to make modifications to the standard tandem canoeing protocol/etiquette.
-As a crosswind picks up, I’ve started making sure the stern paddler (which is I) is stroking on the lee side (or on the same side as the wind is trying to blow the bow) to better counteract that force.
-When the wind is really strong, I ask the bow paddler (Nancy) to shift so that we are both on that side.
+Since we’ve owned this new canoe, I’ve had to modify the standard tandem canoeing protocol/etiquette.
+As a crosswind picks up, I’ve started making sure the stern paddler is stroking on the lee side (or on the same side as the wind is trying to blow the bow) to better counteract that force.
+As the wind approaches extreme, I ask the bow paddler (Nancy) to shift so that we are both on that side.

 Rosalie Creek is narrow, winding, picturesque, and protected for the most part.
-Nancy is able to photograph.
+Nancy can photograph.
 There is some current, which makes station-keeping a little more difficult, especially since I’m already tired.
 We enjoy the view and the rest, and then we enter Tiger Lake.

 Tiger Lake and Lake Kissimmee

 As we enter Tiger Lake, we see an osprey catch a fish.
 Then an eagle tries to take the fish.
 We watched a remarkable aerial display that lasted at least five minutes.
-The osprey had a tighter turning radius but the eagle was never far behind.
+The osprey had a tighter turning radius, but the eagle was always right there.
 Finally, the osprey dropped the fish.
 Maybe it decided that it was expending more calories defending the fish than it would have gained from eating it.
-The eagle made a low pass looking for the fish, but unsuccessful, it flew off, as did the osprey in the opposite direction.
-Just a few minutes later the osprey flew by again and grabbed another fish (without interruption).
+The eagle made a low pass looking for the fish.
+It was unsuccessful and flew off, as did the osprey in the opposite direction.
+A few minutes later, the osprey flew by again and grabbed another fish (without interruption).

 Tiger Creek is wider than Rosalie but still serpentine.
 Again, Nancy is taking pictures (including close-ups of a snail kite eating lunch).

-In Lake Kissimmee, our intended track was to the northwest just off the windward shore of the lake, and the lake was full of water plants so the waves aren’t too bad.
+In Lake Kissimmee, our intended track was to the northwest, just off the windward shore of the lake, and the lake was full of water plants, so the waves weren’t too bad.
 The wind had even started subsiding.
 We found our way to the canal entrance and then to the marina.
 Although we were completely bushed, we did manage to get the canoe secured back on top of the van right at sunset.